DeFiCh/pinkpaper/loan/README.md

 1. `getloan [OPERATOR_ID]`
     - Returns the attributes of loan offered by Operator.
+    - Includes especially the following:
+        - Collaterals, and collateral value
+        - Loan tokens, and loan value
+        - Collateralization ratio
+        - Loan scheme
+        - `inliquidation` (boolean) whether if a vault is under liquidation

 1. `listloanschemes`
     - Returns the list of attributes to all the available loan schemes.

 #### Vault